Arturo Escobar (anthropologist)

-Arturo Escobar (born November 20, 1952) is a Colombian-American anthropologist and Professor Emeritus of Anthropology at the University of North Carolina at Chapel Hill, USA.
+Arturo Escobar (born November 20, 1951) is a Colombian-American anthropologist and professor emeritus of Anthropology at the University of North Carolina at Chapel Hill, USA.
 His academic research interests include political ecology, anthropology of development, social movements, anti-globalization movements, political ontology, and postdevelopment theory.

+Escobar is a major figure in the post-development academic discourse and has been described as a "post-development thinker to be reckoned with".
+He has authored influential books criticizing development practices championed by western industrialized societies and exploring possibilities for alternative visions of development, including Encountering Development (1995) and Designs for the Pluriverse (2018).

 Education and career

 Escobar was born in Manizales, Colombia.
 He currently holds Colombian and American citizenship and publishes in both English and Spanish.

 He received a Bachelor of Science in chemical engineering in 1975 from the University of Valle in Cali, Colombia, and completed one year of studies in a biochemistry graduate program at the Universidad del Valle Medical School.
 He subsequently traveled to the United States to earn a master's degree in food science and international nutrition at Cornell University in 1978.
-After a brief stint in government working in Colombia's Department of National Planning, in Bogota, from 1981 to 1982, in 1987 he received an interdisciplinary Ph.D from the University of California, Berkeley, in Development Philosophy, Policy and Planning.
+After a brief stint in government working in Colombia's Department of National Planning, in Bogotá, from 1981 to 1982, in 1987 he received an interdisciplinary Ph.D. from the University of California, Berkeley, in Development Philosophy, Policy and Planning.

 He has taught mainly at U.S. universities, including the University of Massachusetts Amherst, but also abroad at institutions in Colombia, Finland, Spain, and England.
 He retired as professor of anthropology at the University of North Carolina at Chapel Hill where he taught courses in development theory and social change, often co-teaching with long-time mentee Dr. Michal Osterweil of UNC's Department of Global Studies.
 He is a member of the editorial advisory board of the Design Research Journal Designabilities.

 Scholarship

 Anthropological approach

 Escobar's approach to anthropology is largely informed by the poststructuralist and postcolonialist traditions and centered around two recent developments: subaltern studies and the idea of a World Anthropologies Network (WAN).
 His research interests are related to political ecology; the anthropology of development, social movements; Latin American development and politics.
 Escobar's research uses critical techniques in his provocative analysis of development discourse and practice in general.
 He also explores possibilities for alternative visions for a postdevelopment era.

-He is a major figure in the post-development academic discourse, and a serious critic of development practices championed by western industrialized societies.
-According to Escobar, the problem with development is that it is external and based on the model of the industrialized world; instead, what is needed instead are more "endogenous discourses"(Pieterse, 2010).